 Makeup can exacerbate them

 So, you just established you have milia and feel self-conscious.
 Thus, you work diligently with makeup products to hide them.
 Unfortunately, products such as eyeliners and undereye concealers, eye creams, and sunscreen, can actually make them worse.
-In fact, using the wrong the wrong skincare products and/or makeup is associated with the poor development of the oil gland that leads to milia in the first place.
+In fact, using the wrong skincare products and/or makeup is associated with the poor development of the oil gland that leads to milia in the first place.
 If that’s the case for you, not taking the right action could lead to even more milia than you already have.

 Fortunately, there is hope.
 In the words of Irene Glastein, MD, an oculoplastic surgeon in New York, “…there is a silver lining.
 If you stick to a proper skin care regimen that includes regularly washing your face, you will see a reduction in the occurrence of milia and simultaneously improve skin quality, resilience, and overall health.”